Michael-Hecht-Bucher/SLiMFold/README.md

    - Select the kernel ```SLiMFold```
    - Define the paths ```iupred_path```, ```psipred_path```, ```NCBI_protein_database```, ```uniref90_path```, ```reformat_path``` and your ```bait_sequence```.
    - Execute the cell, enter a project name in the prompt.
 A consistent project folder structure will be automatically created.
    - Move your initial FASTA-file to the **Input Folder** and rename it to **input.fasta**.
-Please make sure that input sequences contain only **the motif without flanking residues** (see example folder).
+Please make sure that input sequences contain only **the motif without flanking residues** (see Demo folder).
 Input motifs should have the same sequence length!

 2. **PSSM Generation with BLOSUM62**
    - Uses input.fasta and the BLOSUM62 substitution matrix to generate an initial position-specific scoring matrix (PSSM) as CSV-file-output (stored in ```{project_name}/Output/pssm_BLOSUM62.csv```)